-Students and workers with weak critical thinking skills and mindset are unable to benefit from the educational training program offered to them.
+Students and workers with weak thinking skills and mindset are unable to benefit from the educational training program offered to them.
 Their presence in the class, course and lab forces instructors to slow or alter the training for the other students/trainees.
 Their presence in clinics, internships, or field exercises risks increases in injuries and liabilities related to, likely, errors of both inaction and wrong action.

 Importance of measuring thinking skills

 There is probably no other attribute more worthy of measure than critical thinking.

 Many believe that the best thinkers are obvious in an institution, business or agency.
 But impressions are subjective.
 These opinions are, too often, based on chance circumstances (such as expressions of self-confidence; hierarchical position in the group and on hindsight.)

 We have discovered more about how humans engage, attempt to understand problems, and arrive at judgments.
 Perhaps, more importantly, we know more about how they make bad judgments, often without realizing it.

 Human reasoning and problem solving are highly complex processes, but not impossible to analyze, measure and improve.
-A measure of critical thinking, which describes an individual’s comparative strength in critical thinking, is a valuable aid in determining a person’s capacity to benefit from training or to succeed in their job.
+A measure of critical thinking, which describes an individual’s comparative strength thinking, is a valuable aid in determining a person’s capacity to benefit from training or to succeed in their job.

 When objective measures reveal weaknesses in reasoning and mindset, there are effective training/teaching techniques that can strengthen them.
 A positive mindset toward thinking and reasoning can be fostered.
 Start with an honest and concerned appraisal of the variances in critical thinking skills and mindset manifested in working adults or students in all programs of study.